-The agreement with conservationists called for the firm to build a five-story north wing that will be just shy of 70 feet in height.
-There will also be a three-story south wing.
+The appeal went on despite an agreement between LG and conservation groups to reduce the plans to a five-story north wing just shy of 70 feet tall and a three-story south wing.